-Magicycle’s origin is unique in that it was founded out of a combination of passion for cycling and e-cycling and familial affection.
+Is Magicycle a good e-bike?
+Magicycle’s origin is unique because it was founded from a combination of passion for cycling, e-cycling, and familial affection.
 After all, it’s the brainchild of a single mind, Wade Wei, who became a developer of e-bikes partly because he wanted his father to continue to enjoy biking despite suffering from arthritis.

-High-end specs at entry-level prices still aren’t a common sight in the e-bike industry as a whole.
-Magicycle obviously counts itself among the companies that want to make dynamic and well-specced e-bikes more accessible to the riding public.
+High-end specs at entry-level prices still aren’t standard in the e-bike industry.
+Magicycle counts itself among the companies that want to make dynamic and well-specced e-bikes more accessible to the riding public.
 These factors ultimately highlight its main strengths.

 These brief reviews prove as much.